Week |

 - polynomial growth if and only if virtually nilpotent (and

-inter-polynomial growth is impossible).
+intra-polynomial growth is impossible).
 Virtual properties.

 Theorem of Wilkie-van den Dries - linear growth implies